 Application Procedures: Application is made through the Office of Student Financial Services by completing a Loan Origination Request Form.
-The applicant is required to first file and receive a response from a FAFSA.
-An online entrance counseling for borrower's quiz and the completion of a Direct Loan application are required.
+The applicant is required to first file and receive a response from FAFSA.
+An online entrance counseling session and a borrower's quiz are required for a Direct Loan..
 Log on to www.ed.gov/directloan/students.html to complete the online entrance counseling.